 When hiring a full time employee, you’re not just paying for their salary.
 You’re also paying for benefits, on-boarding expenses, productivity loss during training, desk space, equipment, etc. Consider alternatives to hiring a full time employee.
 Hire interns from a local college or work with freelancers or part time contractors.

 Be slow to hire to make the right decision, rather than hiring someone for the heck of it.

 Avoid hidden money sucks at your growing company

-It’s easy to get carried away with business expenses when your growing company gives you a bigger budget to work with.
+It’s easy to get carried away with business expenses when your growing company gives you a bigger budget (or extra credit lines) to work with.
 However, it’s vital to maintain some of the frugality from your startup phase to set your company up for long term success and financial stability as you grow.
 Avoid these hidden money sucks: